raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 ### a recursive function

-> As the number of people discussing recursion in an online forum increases, the probability that someone will quote the definition for recursion as "recursion: see 'recursion'" approaches one.
+> As the number of people discussing recursion in an online forum increases, the probability that someone will quote the definition for recursion as _Recursion: see 'recursion'_, approaches one.

 Recursive functions are easy to grasp, especially if they are simple.
 We're going to construct one that computes the exponent of a number.
 If we want to compute something like `2^8` (two to the power of eight), we can compute it like this: `2 * 2 * 2 * 2 * 2 * 2 * 2 * 2`.
 That requires seven multiplications.
 So, any time we want to raise some number `x` to the exponent `n`, the naïve method requires `n-1` multiplications.